Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale

 \subsection{API}

 The first step towards implementing the \gls{API} is to select an appropriate framework to build upon.
-Considering the choice of Python as programming language it follows that two well established web frameworks are available\footnote{Django is a well established and Python-based web framework too.
-However, Django is primarily intended for the development of websites and heavily relies on communication with a database, and hence not regarded a suitable candidate here.}, these are Flask\footnote{\href{https://palletsprojects.com/p/flask/}{https://palletsprojects.com/p/flask/}} and FastAPI\footnote{\href{https://fastapi.tiangolo.com/}{https://fastapi.tiangolo.com/}}.
-Several requirements need to be considered in order to objectively select one of the two candidates.
-In particular these are \reqref{FR09} (service providers should be able to automatically generate a documentation), \reqref{NFR09} (users should be able to quickly understand the API using the documentation) as well as \reqref{NFR10} (users should be able to implement a client with little effort).
+Considering the choice of Python as programming language, it follows that two well-established web frameworks are available\footnote{Django is a well-established and Python-based web framework too.
+However, Django is primarily intended for the development of websites and heavily relies on communication with a database, and is hence not regarded a suitable candidate here.}, these are Flask\footnote{\href{https://palletsprojects.com/p/flask/}{https://palletsprojects.com/p/flask/}} and FastAPI\footnote{\href{https://fastapi.tiangolo.com/}{https://fastapi.tiangolo.com/}}.
+Several requirements need to be considered in order to select one of the two candidates objectively.
+In particular, these are \reqref{FR09} (service developers should be able to automatically generate a documentation), \reqref{NFR09} (\gls{EMS} developers should be able to quickly understand the \gls{API} using the documentation) as well as \reqref{NFR10} (\gls{EMS} developers should be able to implement a client with little effort).
 We have selected FastAPI because it is generally considered to have a better integration of the OpenAPI specification\footnote{\href{https://swagger.io/specification/}{https://swagger.io/specification/}} and tool ecosystem \cite{singh_flask_2023,krebs_developing_2022}.
 OpenAPI schema is a gold standard for documenting \gls{REST} \glspl{API}.
 FastAPI is capable of automatically generating and hosting OpenAPI schema documents as well as serving Swagger UI\footnote{\href{https://swagger.io/tools/swagger-ui/}{https://swagger.io/tools/swagger-ui/}}.
 The latter is an interactive \gls{API} documentation building up on the former, thus satisfying \reqref{FR09}.
-Furthermore, an interactive documentation is considered to be especially helpful for users to quickly understand an \gls{API} \cite{hunter_irresistible_2017}, which makes FastAPI a reasonable choice to fulfill \reqref{NFR09}.
+Furthermore, an interactive documentation is considered to be especially helpful for client developers to quickly understand an \gls{API} \cite{hunter_irresistible_2017}, which makes FastAPI a reasonable choice to fulfill \reqref{NFR09}.
 Another helpful tool from the OpenAPI ecosystem is Swagger Codegen\footnote{\href{https://swagger.io/tools/swagger-codegen/}{https://swagger.io/tools/swagger-codegen/}} which allows the automatic generation of large shares of client code for an impressive number of programming languages, thus satisfying \reqref{NFR10}.